A Resource for Planning in the Oregon Territorial Sea

 Public Meetings (Detailed on the DLCD Roadmap Webpage)

-DLCD invites community members to comment at public meetings hosted through February and March.
-Meetings will provide information about the Roadmap draft and be held virtually and in-person.
-The Roadmap will be completed by mid-2026 and submitted to the Oregon legislature as recommendations.
+DLCD invited community members to comment at public meetings hosted through Spring of 2026.
+Meetings provided information about the Roadmap draft and were held virtually and in-person.
+The Roadmap was completed and submitted to the Oregon legislature in July, 2026.

 Further Background